DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claim 11 is rejected under 35 U.S.C.
+Claims 1, 3-6, and 11 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
 112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

-With respect to claim 11, while there is support in the present specification to recite preventing penetration of the carbon fiber into the resin layer in paragraphs 0015 and 0027 and there is support to recite that the resin layer prevents the penetration of the carbon fiber to the metal member in paragraph 0071, there is no support to recite that the metal member and the resin layer are prevented from penetrating into the resin layer as presently claimed.
+With respect to claim 11, the claim recites “wherein the metal member, the resin layer… are prevented from penetrating into the resin layer” in lines 10-11.
+There is no support in the specification as originally filed for this limitation in the claim.
+While the specification as originally filed provides support to recite preventing penetration of the carbon fiber into the resin layer in [0015] and [0027] and support to recite that the resin layer prevents the penetration of the carbon fiber to the metal member in [0071], there is no support to recite that the metal member and the resin layer are prevented from penetrating into the resin layer as presently claimed.

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.